AdamBoley/Project-Beergate/README.md

 - Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text
 - Use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically.
 If clicked, open a modal that tells the user that they cannot like their own posts, and prompts them to update or delete it
 - Offer an option of ordering reviews by the number of upvotes - use a dropdown menu or some type of selector (in navbar?)
 Then render different index views based on that selection
-- Update data model to allow a user to select whether a beer is bottled, draught, etc, and then filter results by this - update SearchResultsView, or expand navbar filtering
-    - use index.html and ListView
-    - expand navbar dropdown menu
-    - as with SearchResultsView, use a def get_queryset to build the object_list
-    - dropdown divider to separate different sorting parameters
-    - use filter in view
-    - sort by type - ale, stout, lager
-    - sort by colour - pale, amber, dark
-    - principle is to sort by broad characteristics
-    - each needs its own view for sorting on index template
-    - Update data model to include a 'served_as' boolean field, with options for either draught or bottled
-    - for readme - Martin is not a beer drinker, so the search bar is less useful due to lack of familiarity with terms, so dropdown menu provides clearer sort function
-    -

 Readme:
 - Soundly note change to new repository thanks to summernote editor